Phosphor

 Design notes

 • Stable pointers via raw owning pointers.
-ShellState entries are heap-allocated; the host stores QHash<QString, ShellState*>.
+ShellState entries are heap-allocated, and the host stores QHash<QString, ShellState*>.
 Consumers cache the ShellState* returned by ensureShell / stateFor in parallel per-screen state and rely on the pointer staying valid across rehashes.
 QHash<QString, std::unique_ptr<ShellState>> would move the pointee but still rehash the bucket array, so consumer-cached references are stable only by the indirection. std::shared_ptr would add refcount overhead the lib does not need (there is one owner, the host, plus any number of borrowed observers).
 ShellState is non-copyable / non-movable to prevent accidental auto copy = host.stateFor(id) (note the missing &) from shallow-cloning the mechanism pointers and slot map.

 • Callback-driven content boundary.
 Three function-object hooks (SurfaceFactory, PostCreateCallback, PreDestroyCallback) carry every consumer-specific decision: which role / qmlSource the surface uses, which slot QML object names to look up, which signal handlers to wire, which parallel content state to clear at teardown.
-The library owns surface lifecycle; the consumer owns content.
+The library owns surface lifecycle, and the consumer owns content.

 • Slot role pinned at wire time.
 Each SlotEntry carries the PhosphorLayer::Role the slot animates as, so hideSlot can drive SurfaceAnimator::beginHide without the caller re-specifying the role at every dismiss / cancel call site.

 • Sticky per-screen creation failure.
 When the surface factory returns nullptr for a screen, the host flags it.
-Subsequent ensureShell calls short-circuit until clearFailure(screenId) is called: typically on hot-plug. failureScreenIds() exposes the current set so consumers with their own id grammar (e.g. virtual- screen prefixes) can clear by prefix without the library learning the grammar.
+Subsequent ensureShell calls short-circuit until clearFailure(screenId) is called, typically on hot-plug. failureScreenIds() exposes the current set so consumers with their own id grammar (e.g. virtual- screen prefixes) can clear by prefix without the library learning the grammar.

 Dependencies